shrashti-19/RideEase/README.md

 ## FRONTEND PART

+## Home.jsx

+**Description:**
-## Description: The Home component is a React functional component that serves as the landing page for the application.
+The `Home` component is a React functional component that serves as the landing page for the application.
 It displays a background image, the Uber logo, and a button to continue to the login page.

-Props: none

-State: none

-Methods:none
+**Props:**
+- None

+**State:**
+- None

+**Methods:**
+- None

+**Usage:**
-## Usage: This component is used as the main entry point for users visiting the application.
+This component is used as the main entry point for users visiting the application.
 It provides a visually appealing introduction and a call-to-action button to proceed to the login page.

+---

 ## UserSignup.jsx
 ## Description: The UserSignup component is a React functional component that provides a signup form for users.
 It includes input fields for first name, last name, email, and password to register a new user.